EricArcher/strataG/README.md

 * fixed ldNe error when one individual is present
 * fixed mafft error and now have mafft .fasta files written to temporary file rather than working directory
 * fixed error with `readGenData()` not recognizing `NA`s.
+* fixed error with `fs2gtypes()` not formatting multi-block DNA sequence data as gtypes properly

 ## version 2.4.905
 * Deleted functions: `alleleFreqFormat`, `as.array.gtypes`